 However, there are faster ways to go about it within ShipStation!
 Create and then apply a custom package type that has the dimensions built in, or use our Shipping Presets to save different sets of dimensions to specific keyboard commands.

 If your business process allows, you can set up Product Defaults/Product Preset Groups or Automation Rules to apply custom package types or dimensions to orders as they import into ShipStation.
 Before you start setting up these features, you may want to consolidate your boxes sizes down to the smallest ones that fit your products, and even swap out boxes for poly bags wherever possible (like for apparel).

-Another option is to set up custom boxes in the Your Packaging area in the Packages tab in Settings.
+Another option is to set up custom boxes in Settings > Shipping > Packages.

 Take a look at the methods below to help you decide on which method is the right one for you:

 The easiest of our features to set up to help process your orders with dimensional weights is called Shipping Presets.
 Basically, we can save certain pieces (or any combination thereof) of a shipping setting–service/package type, dimensions, weight, etc.–based on your criteria.
 So, in addition to setting how you’ll ship something out, you can also save your box sizes and apply them one-by-one or in bulk to your orders.
 You can even set it to a keyboard shortcut to make it an even easier application process.